-We’d made the campfire, had something to eat, swapped yarns: the whole thing was quite festive.
+We had made the campfire, cooked something to eat, and swapped yarns: the whole thing was quite festive.

 The fire was dying down, so we lay down and looked up at the night sky, continuing our discussion about how Earth-like the planet was, complete with the rock shaped by wind and water.
 The night-sky was both familiar and unfamiliar – we could still make out the Milky Way, but none of our familiar constellations.